Valuation theory of exponential Hardy fields II: Principal parts of germs in the Hardy field of o-minimal exponential

-For an arbitrary subfield $F\subset M$, the real closure $F^{\rm r}$ of $F$ can be taken to lie in $M$ since $M$ is real closed.
+For an arbitrary subfield $F\subseteq M$, the real closure $F^{\rm r}$ of $F$ can be taken to lie in $M$ since $M$ is real closed.
 We denote by $F^{\rm h}$ the henselization of $(F,v)$.
-It can be taken to lie in $M$ since by Lemma~\ref{prelrc}, $(M,v)$ is henselian.
+It can be taken to lie in $M$ since the natural valuation $v$ of the real closed field $M$ is henselian.